 Looking for special activities to do while in Jordan?

-There is currently a wide range of activities in Jordan catering to all ages and interests.
-These are some of our recommendations.
+Jordan is home to a wide range of activities, catering to all ages and tastes.
+Take a look at some of our recommendations for things to do.

-A walk into the wild side at the Wadi Al- Mujib Natural Reserve
+A walk into the wild side at the Wadi Al- Mujib Nature Reserve

-This reserve lies adjacent to the Dead Sea, and is one of Jordan’s most exciting natural sites.
+This reserve lies adjacent to the Dead Sea and is one of Jordan’s most exciting natural sites.
 It contains a narrow canyon, reminiscent of Petra’s Siq through which a river flows.
-Across thousands of years, the water has formed several large caves and waterfalls inside the canyon.
-The trip requires the participants to swim, walk and climb through occasional rushing water!
+Over thousands of years, the water has formed several large caves and waterfalls inside the canyon.
+The trip to Al Mujib Nature Reserve requires the participants to swim, walk and climb through occasional rushing water!
 Anyone who’s in search of adventure is strongly advised to do it.

 Diving in the Red Sea